 c.
 On school buses equipped with Type-2 seatbelts having anchorages above the windows, the ducting (if used) shall be placed at a height sufficient to not obstruct occupant securement anchorages.
-This clearance shall be provided along the entire length (except at evaporator locations) of the passenger area on both sides of the bus interior;
+This clearance shall be provided along the entire length (except at evaporator locations) of the passenger area on both sides of the bus interior.

 d.
-The body may be equipped with additional insulation, including sidewalls, roof, firewall, rear, inside body bows and plywood or composite floor insulation to reduce thermal transfer;
+The body may be equipped with additional insulation, including sidewalls, back walls, roof, firewall, inside body bows, and plywood or composite floor insulation to reduce thermal transfer.

 e.
-All glass (windshield, service and emergency doors, side and rear windows) may be equipped with maximum integral tinting allowed by the Code of Virginia for the respective locations, except that windows rear of the driver’s compartment, if tinted, shall have approximately 28% light transmission;
+All glass (windshield, service and emergency doors, side and rear windows) may be equipped with maximum integral tinting allowed by the Code of Virginia for the respective locations, except that windows rear of the driver’s compartment, if tinted, shall have approximately 28 percent light transmission.

 f.
-Electrical generating capacity shall be provided to accommodate the additional electrical demands imposed by the air conditioning system;
+Electrical generating capacity shall be provided to accommodate the additional electrical demands imposed by the air conditioning system.

 g.
-Air intake for any evaporator assembly(ies), except for front evaporator of Type A-1 , shall be equipped with replaceable air filter(s) accessible without disassembly of evaporator case;
+Air intake for any evaporator assembly(ies), except for front evaporator of Type A public school buses, shall be equipped with replaceable air filter(s) accessible without disassembly of evaporator case.

 h.
-For all buses (except Type D rear engine transit ) equipped with a rear evaporator assembly, evaporator shall not encroach upon head impact zone, but may occupy an area of less than 26.5 inches from the rear wall and 14 inches from the ceiling; and
+In all public school buses (except Type D (RE) buses) equipped with a rear evaporator assembly, the evaporator shall not encroach upon head impact zone, but may occupy an area of less than 26.5 inches from the rear wall and 14 inches from the ceiling.

 i.
-For Type D rear engine transit buses equipped with a rear evaporator over the davenport, the evaporator assembly may not interfere with rear exit window and may not extend above the rear seating row.
+For Type D (RE) public school buses equipped with a rear evaporator over the davenport, the evaporator assembly shall not interfere with rear exit window and may not extend above the rear seating row.

-50. Hinges.
+51. Hinges

 A. All exterior metal door hinges shall be designed to allow lubrication to be channeled to the center 75 percent of each hinge loop without disassembly, unless they are constructed of stainless steel, brass or non-metallic hinge pins or other designs that prevent corrosion.

-51. Identification of School Buses.
+52. Identification of Public School Buses

 All lettering shall be of black paint or vinyl decal and conform to “Series B” for Standard Alphabets for Highway Signs.
-The words “SCHOOL BUS” shall be on reflective yellow background.
-See Diagrams 1 and 2.
-For purposes of identification, school buses shall be lettered as follows:
+The words “SCHOOL BUS” shall be on reflective yellow background (see Diagrams 1 and 2, pages 62-63).
+For purposes of identification, public school buses shall be lettered as follows:

 1. Both the front and rear of the body shall bear the words, “SCHOOL BUS” in black letters eight inches in height.